When you engage in content marketing, you’re not just creating demand for a new need.

 Benefits of Content Marketing

-In the past, you could rank 300-word article using spammy keyword stuffing tactics.
-This no longer works.
-Google is constantly improving their algorithm to provide a better user experience.
-It is now difficult and almost impossible to rank your website with low-quality content.
+In the past, you can rank a 300-word article using spammy keyword stuffing tactics.
+Not anymore.
+Google is constantly improving their algorithm to provide a better experience for their users.
+It’s now harder — impossible, even — to rank your website with low-quality content.

 That’s why it’s important to focus on quality.
 The more high-quality content you produce, the more Google rewards you with higher search engine rankings.
-As such, effective content marketing is a no-brainer when it comes to improving on-site SEO.
-Having a content marketing strategy in place is no longer a premium service, it is an essential.
+As such, effective content marketing is a no-brainer when improving on-site SEO.

-By creating valuable information that helps customers make a purchasing decision, you establish trust.
-In time, this generates quality leads to your business.
+By giving out valuable information that helps customers make a purchasing decision, you establish trust and credibility.
+In time, this helps attract quality prospects to your business.

-Great content will increase your conversion rate.
-Increased conversion rates will bring in more sales for your business.
-With more and more people using ad blockers on their browsers, content becomes the only effective format for providing targeted visitors a natural and a non-disruptive experience.
+Great content helps boost your conversion rate, which translates to more sales for your business.
+With more and more people using ad blockers on their browsers, content is the best format for marketing to visitors without disrupting their experience on your site.

-If you drive sales through webinars or in-person events, marketing your business through high-quality content can be an ideal way to fill open seats.
-Use landing pages, web banner ads, email, social posts, testimonial videos and other types of content to drive viewers and raise awareness towards registration.
+If you drive sales through webinars or in-person events, marketing your business through high-quality content can be a good way to fill seats.
+You can use landing pages, web banner ads, email, social posts, testimonial videos and other types of content to raise awareness of the event.

 How To Develop a Content Marketing Strategy

-According to a recent study, 70% of surveyed B2B marketers said they’re creating more content this year than before.
+According to the Content Marketing Institute, 70% of B2B marketers said they’re creating more content this year than before.
 This means you’re not the only one who sees the value of good content.

 - Which audience are you creating the content for?